orbitalsonic/SonicOPT/README.md

 # SonicOPT (Offline Prayer Time)

-OPT is a powerful and offline library for calculating Islamic prayer and fasting times.
-It provides accurate prayer times for daily, monthly, and yearly durations based on location (latitude and longitude).
-The library supports multiple calculation methods, high-latitude adjustments, and customizable time formats, making it a versatile tool for developers.
+SonicOPT is a robust offline library for calculating precise Islamic prayer and fasting times.
+It offers daily, monthly, and yearly calculations with support for multiple conventions, high-latitude adjustments, Asr time methods, and customizable time formats, making it an essential tool for accurate scheduling.

 ---